wilk/ExtJS-WebSocket/README.md

 # ExtJS-WebSocket

 ExtJS-WebSocket is an extension to handle and use the HTML5 WebSocket with ExtJS.

-It has two classes: **Ext.ux.WebSocket** and **Ext.ux.WebSocketManager** The first one is a wrapper for standard HTML5 WebSocket and it provides a lot of interesting and easy-to-use features.
+It has two classes: `Ext.ux.WebSocket` and `Ext.ux.WebSocketManager`<br/>
+The first one is a wrapper for standard HTML5 WebSocket and it provides a lot of interesting and easy-to-use features.
-The second one is a singleton to register different Ext.ux.WebSocket and it provides functions to work with every registered websocket in the same time.
+The second one is a singleton to register different Ext.ux.WebSocket and it provides functions to work with every registered websocket at the same time.

 ## Usage
-Load Ext.ux.WebSocket and Ext.ux.WebSocketManager via Ext.require:
+Load `Ext.ux.WebSocket` and `Ext.ux.WebSocketManager` via `Ext.require`:

 ```javascript
 Ext.Loader.setConfig ({